ValeTheVioletMote/fecc/readme.md

 - Bug Fixed: Portrait border cuts off pixels
 - Bug Fixed: Large token images (e.g. FalcoKnight) throw an out of bounds error.

+v3.0.3 Changelog:
+- Bug Fixed: Offset hair & face combos not working correctly with Anti-Alias.
+- Feature Added: Save/Load a character edit for further working/tweaking.

 v3 Bugs Found / Features desired:
 - [FTR] Sliders don't have fine-tuned control (you can click on the number labels for increments but it's still helpful if we had a number field.
 Perhaps also add arrows to the labels around the 0 to coax people into clicking on them naturally. )
 - [FTR] Lack of control over AA's two colors used
 - [FTR] Randomization buttons like ivycase's fork (https://github.com/ivycase/CharacterCreatorRelease)
-- [FTR] Save/Load a character edit for further working/tweaking.
-- [BUG] Offset hair & face combos not working correctly with Anti-Alias.
 - [BUG] Anti-Alias looks upward and sideward for shading which is not how shading actually works.
 (Need to make it look only downwards in every dir)